 Following the success of the first two singles from Tara Kemp, a third release, “Too Much”, only managed to peak at #95.
 Ms. Kemp did contribute a song to Beverly Hills 90210: The Soundtrack.
 By 1994, she had finally dumped Giant Records.
 A non-album single, “Come Correct”, appeared on a label called Nerve Records (and is very hard to find now), and that was the last we heard from her.

-In any case, for some reason, as “Hold You Tight” held on through the years, “Piece of My Heart” seemingly disappeared entirely (as did Tara Kemp, apparently after her record company went under).
-In more recent years, Ms. Kemp has reappeared on social media; you can find her on Facebook here, and on Twitter here.
+In any case, for some reason, as “Hold You Tight” held on through the years, “Piece of My Heart” seemingly disappeared entirely, as did Tara Kemp for quite a while.
+In more recent years, though, Ms. Kemp has reappeared on social media; you can find her on Facebook here, and on Twitter here.

 Now, many years later, even “Hold You Tight” seems to be disappearing from radio…the classic hits station where I used to live always listed that song on its website as being available for request, but I never heard that station play it.
 And if that song isn’t getting played, it doesn’t bode well for “Piece of My Heart”.